 During the Conference, one of the main topics of discussion was how to scale up action to protect oceans, with a widespread consensus on the need for new partnerships and increased community involvement.
+More than 1,300 Voluntary Commitments were listed during the Conference, showing a strong international and multi-sectoral support of the achievement of Goal 14.

 Another important outcome of the Conference was the adoption by consensus of the intergovernmentally agreed declaration entitled “Our ocean, our future: call for action”.
 The document calls on stakeholders to urgently adopt actions to conserve ocean health, among them: “Actions to prevent and significantly reduce marine pollution of all kinds, including marine debris, nutrient pollution, untreated wastewater, solid waste discharges, hazardous substances, pollution from ships, abandoned, lost or otherwise discarded fishing gear, and plastics and microplastics”.
 Read the “Call for Action” here.